top of page

 Making the Grade

 One of the most difficult things to master is grading in a Virtual Enterprise classroom.
-For each of us, grading is personal and many of us we see ourselves as the gatekeeper of the grade book.
-We all want our grading system to be fair and at the same time hold students accountable for do the required work.
-Unlike a tradition math or English class were everyone has the same assignment, with the same grading scale, the same rubric and the same expectations, in a VE classroom everybody is doing 20-30 different things all at the same time.
+For each of us, grading is personal and many of us see ourselves as the gatekeeper of the grade book.
+We all want our grading system to be fair and at the same time hold students accountable for doing the required work.
+Unlike a traditional math or English class where everyone has the same assignment, with the same grading scale, the same rubric, and the same expectations, in a VE classroom everybody is doing 20-30 different things all at the same time.
 So looking at a VE classroom through the lens of a traditional teacher grading philosophy can drive you crazy.
-In this blog post I will share some of the grading strategies I used throughout my 20 years teaching Virtual Enterprise.
+In this blog post, I will share some of the grading strategies I used throughout my 20 years of teaching Virtual Enterprise.

 Even the Playing Field

 We need to look at the VE environment as a completely different animal from the traditional school environment.
 The challenge of trying to grade every student while they are doing different tasks is a nightmare.
-So we need to approach more like an office and not a classroom.
-The only way you can fairly do this is by leveling the playing field and making accumulation of all tasks worth the same pay (points).
+So we need to approach it more like an office and not a classroom.
+The only way you can fairly do this is by leveling the playing field and making the accumulation of all tasks worth the same pay (points).
 Each work period I developed a series of tasks for each department.
 The number and value of the tasks varied by department, but every department totaled 100pts for the same work period.
 Sometimes that work period would be a month or two weeks, but I would always balance the department by making all of their tasks combined worth the same 100pts.
-I would weight more difficult or heavy time commitment tasks by making the worth more of the 100pts, with the smaller, easy or short tasks worth less.
-At the end of the task period the expectations for all departments were to complete all the work.
+I would weigh more difficult or heavy time commitment tasks by making them worth more of the 100pts, with the smaller, easier, or shorter tasks worth less.
+At the end of the task period, the expectations for all departments were to complete all the work.
 As a team, everyone in a department would earn the same points for the amount of the completed work by the team.
-Everyone was held accountable for the teams performance that task period.
+Everyone was held accountable for the teams performance during that task period.
 The department score could be amended by the completion of missing work.
-So basically the teams gets all the tasks done to an acceptable level, all team members get the full points
+So basically the team gets all the tasks done to an acceptable level, and all team members get the full points

 Holistic Grading Philosophy

 Holistic grading is a method of evaluating a composition based on its overall quality.
-When we jump into the VE environment, students are completing 30-35 different assignments every couple weeks.
-As a teacher trying to keep them moving forward and trying to grade all the work with a constructive detail, we can never keep up.
-In my view the grading in a VE classroom comes down to Acceptable or Unacceptable-Needs Revision.
+When we jump into the VE environment, students are completing 30-35 different assignments every couple of weeks.
+As a teacher trying to keep them moving forward and trying to grade all the work with constructive detail, we can never keep up.
+In my view, the grading in a VE classroom comes down to Acceptable or Unacceptable-Needs Revision.
 When students do work it needs to be acceptable.
 If it is deemed acceptable then full credit is awarded.
 If work is turned in and it is unacceptable then the work needs to be revised until it is acceptable.
-Every task that students are doing are building the foundation of the business and they need to build that foundation on solid work.
-When work comes in that is inferior, I would meet with them, talk about whet needs to be revised, have them fix the issues and resubmit it without penalty.
-The no-late-work policy does not work well in the VE environment, the business world and in my opinion in school.
-In the real-world work needs to get done so the business can keep moving ahead.
+Every task that students are doing is building the foundation of the business and they need to build that foundation on solid work.
+When work comes in that is inferior, I would meet with them, talk about what needs to be revised, have them fix the issues, and resubmit it without penalty.
+The no-late-work policy does not work well in the VE environment, the business world, and in my opinion in school.
+In the real world, work needs to get done so the business can keep moving ahead.

 Incorporating Personal Finance.

-In many VE classrooms, teachers are stuck viewing the classroom as school and not an office.
+In many VE classrooms, teachers are stuck viewing the classroom as a school and not an office.
 They become slaves to the grade book and are constantly looking for opportunities for individual assignments to add to the grade book.
-They add extra assignment out of textbooks, develop extra units outside the office experience and have all the kids do extra work with no real connection to what we want the kids to experience in the amazing work-to-learn model.
+They add extra assignments out of textbooks, develop extra units outside the office experience, and have all the kids do extra work with no real connection to what we want the kids to experience in the amazing work-to-learn model.
 I always felt VE is unlike any other experience the kids will ever get in school, yet all too often, we try to force the VE experience back into the traditional school model.
 When looking at the simulation and seeing that the kids get paid, they have bank accounts.
-Why not weave some financial literacy into the classroom, so they can learn how to function in the world before it becomes real.
-Give them experience on how to mange their money, how to budget, explore what it cost to buy a car, how difficult is it to live on my own, how do I pay bills.
-We can answer the questions; what do I do with my extra VE money, what about investment, setting up an IRA's, how do submit my income tax and how do credit cards and credit ratings work.
-The kids come in our classroom and we are simulating them working in an office so why not simulate what they all would be doing when they leave work everyday.
-Personal finance is a great way to partner with the work experience they get in the classroom and provides so many opportunities to give students engaging assignment that will prepare them for life in the real world.
+Why not weave some financial literacy into the classroom, so they can learn how to function in the world before it becomes real?
+Give them experience on how to manage their money, how to budget, explore what it costs to buy a car, how difficult is it to live on my own, and how to pay bills.
+We can answer the questions; what do I do with my extra VE money, what about investment, setting up an IRA, how do submit my income tax, and how do credit cards and credit ratings work?
+The kids come into our classroom and we are simulating them working in an office so why not simulate what they all would be doing when they leave work every day?
+Personal finance is a great way to partner with the work experience they get in the classroom and provides many opportunities to give students engaging assignments that will prepare them for life in the real world.
 Most importantly, each provides an opportunity to give students an individual grade.
 If you are interested in the taking steps to add aspects of personal finance in your VE classroom check out my blog post Making Finances Personal and if you are looking for free resources then I recommend checking out Next Generation Personal Finance (NGPF) where I served as a fellow for several years promoting personal finance and financial literacy in education.

 Leadership Bonuses